-Commitment A Action/Project Outcome Timeline Funding ar I find sial sustain ability of the siness via subitional visitor accommodation, activities, experiences, events and wellness programmes Help to promote the use of "Book-a-Bus", the new, flexible transport option in our area, which can help people access Westerlands (from Haslemere and Pull by rough train stations) in an affordable way Look at access issues for wind the sines of the side of the Buy or create more, hort stay spaces via conversion, change of use or looking at permitted development options Regularise planning permissions for existing and extant uses, if equired Repurposing of unused assets Vork with the National Park to design a future use of buildings Vork on ways to mprove access to vesterlands for some people who don't drive An ability to host more people per night Create affordable accommodation for increased social diversity Boost to the visitor economy in the 'shoulder' and winter months Reconnect more people with nature, creating future custodians Immersion in nature brings health benefits to more people Overall occupancy rates increase which helps to secure the long term viability of the business Short term High priority Bank Finance
+Commitment Action/Project Outcome Timeline Funding To increase the capacity and find sial sustain ability of the masiness via additional visitor accommodation, activities, experiences, events and wellness programmes.
+Help to promote the use of "Book-a-Bus", the new, flexible transport option in our area, which can help people access Westerlands (from Haslemere and Pullibrough train stations) in an affordable way.
+Look at access issues for people who is dated locations.
+Buy or create more, short stay spaces via conversion, change of use or looking at permitted development options Regularise planning permissions for existing and extant uses, if required Repurposing of unused assets Work with the National Park to design a future use of buildings Work on ways to improve access to Westerlands for some people who don't drive An ability to host more people per night Create affordable accommodation for increased social diversity Boost to the visitor economy in the 'shoulder' and winter months Reconnect more people with nature, creating future custodians Immersion in nature brings health benefits to more people Overall occupancy rates increase which helps to secure the long term viability of the business Short term High priority Bank Finance